da-luce/ece4760_final_project/webpage/index.md

 ### Mechanical Assembly

 One of the most challenging parts of this lab was the actual mechanical assembly.
-This biggest challenge is that we have a rotating structure--and wires and twisting do not generally mix very well.
+This biggest challenge is that we have a rotating structure---and wires and twisting do not generally mix very well.
 The most obvious solution would be to use a slip ring connector, but these can be rather pricey ($25-40!).

 Instead, we designed our LiDAR to only rotate 360° before reversing direction.
 In this fashion, we avoided overly twisting the wires, but still maintained a full 360° FOV.
 To build the device, we fixed a small stepper motor to a base built with LEGOs.
 We choose LEGOs as they were accessible, flexible, and easy to work with.
 Then, we fixed a four inch 8 mm shaft to the motor using a small coupler.
 From there, we fixed a linear mount to the shaft, and fixed the ToF sensor onto that.
 In order to wire the LiDAR to the Arduino Due, we used a ribbon cable with jumper wires soldered onto either end.
 This choice in wire was critical, as the normal solid core wires were far too stiff to permit the motion we required.